ZonaZebra/API-Project-using-Youtube-Data-APIv3/README.md

 After opening the zip make a .env file in the project folder and copy in the below information

-All Postman routes are included seperately in a zip file inside the project folder.
+All Postman routes are included seperately in a json file inside the repository.
 This contains the postman collection.

 # .env File Information